The short but adventurous Notch Trail at Badlands National Park is the best hike in the region.

-Make sure you lean forwards toward the rock and not outward away from the rock.
+Hiking Tip: To minimize the bounciness, make sure you lean forwards toward the rock and not outward from the rock face.

-Once the ladder has successfully been scaled, you will follow as the trail narrows and hugs a rock face with a fairly substantial drop into a canyon.
+Once you have successfully scaled the Badlands ladder, you will then follow the trail as it narrows and hugs a rock face with a fairly substantial drop into a canyon.

 You should have no problems here, but be careful with footing if wet and stick tightly to the rock if winds are strong.
-You will see another sign stating:
+You will see another sign stating, “Dangerous Cliff, Keep Right.”

 This short spur will lead you to the Notch Trail overlook with 180 degree elevated views over the lower altitude flat expanse of Badlands National Park.

-On a clear day you can expect stunning views and this is West facing so sunset seekers might enjoy this hike later in the day.
+On a clear day, you can expect stunning views.
+This section is west facing so sunset seekers might enjoy this hike later in the day.

 Take care along the crescent moon shaped overlook edge.
 There is a serious drop off over the edge, not one to take any chances with.